FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 names are defined in public specifications, user privacy is not needed here, and the username field can be publicly visible.

+## Notes on AAA Routability

+When we say that the eap.arpa domain is not routable in an AAA proxy framework, we mean that the domain does not exist, and will never resolve to anything for dynamic DNS lookups as defined in
+{{?RFC7585}}.
+In addition, administrators will not have statically configuered AAA proxy routes for this domain.

+In order to avoid spurious DNS lookups, RADIUS servers supporting
+{{?RFC7585}} SHOULD perform filtering in the domains which are sent to DNS.
+Specifically, names in the "eap.arpa" domain SHOULD NOT be looked up in DNS.

 # Overview

 For EAP-TLS, both {{RFC5216}} Section 2.1.1 and {{RFC9190}} provide